-Well, this is about as interesting as it gets, especially during a week that so revolves around food.
+Well, this is about as interesting as it gets, especially during a season that so revolves around food.
 In the past 48 hours, I’ve been forwarded not one but four separate articles about the religiosity inherent in the juice cleanse phenomenon.
 It would appear that, after receding for a number of years following the boom in the early 00s, juicing has come back with a vengeance, especially in affluent circles.
 While each of the articles takes a slightly different angle, all of them agree that when someone pays close to $10 for a small bottle of green liquid, there is something deeper going on than nutrition.
 Two in particular are worth highlighting here.
 The first, and probably most relevant, was published back in June in The New Republic, Judith Shulevitz’s none-too-subtly-titled “The Idiotic Cleanse Craze and the Modern Theology of Juice Fasts”.
 Whereas the Wall Street Journal suggests that juicing has more to do with status than health, Shulevitz goes further:

 These new cleanses are “religion without theology,” my friend Ruby quipped.
 But now that I’ve read [Alejandro] Junger’s Clean, the best-selling text of the cleansing movement, I’ve decided I don’t agree.
 Clean is theology all the way down.
 As in many a devotional text, fasting is presented as a way to embody a purer social order.